AStarStartup/AStartupMCC/readme.md

 # [Astartup Toolkit](https://github.com/a-startup/astartup.toolkit)

-The Astartup Mission Control Center and web framework and Format for a Startup Syndication specification.
+The Astartup API and Mission Control Center browser extension and the Format for a Startup Syndication specification.

 ## Quick Links

 * [Astartup Cookbook™](https://github.com/a-startup/astartup.cookbook) - An open-source book that teaches you to invent, launch, and run a modern startup with IDD and IMUL.
 * [astartup.net™](https://astartup.net) - The A* Startup Network™ website is an online version of the Astartup Mission Control Center™.
-* [Kabuki Toolkit™](https://github.com/kabuki-starship/kabuki.toolkit) - A Modern Embedded-C++, Script2™, and IMUL™ toolkit and the I am You Language Specification.
-* [Kabuki Starship Cookbook™](https://github.com/kabuki-starship/kabuki.starship.cookbook) - An open-source book on how to make software and websites with the Kabuki Starship.

 ## Mission and Vision

 The mission of the Astartup Toolkit™ is to provide you with the tools your startup needs to innovate and compete in the international market.
-Our vision is to make your startup an A startup with Astartup Estuaries™.
+Our vision is to make your startup an A startup with the A* Startup™.

 ## License